-How is a Pi 4 arranged internally, and how does it differ from a desktop PC?
+How is are Pis arranged internally, and how do they differ from a desktop PC?

-The Pi 4 is heavily optimised for being low power and low cost.
+The Pi 3 and Pi 4 are heavily optimised for being low power and low cost.
 The chip which includes the CPU is referred to as a SoC, "System on a Chip," as it includes many components which would traditionally be found as discrete components elsewhere on the motherboard.
-The following diagram of the SoC, the Broadcom BCM2711, is only an approximation to the truth, but it shows some of the key points.
+The Pi 5 is more conventional, in that it moves much `low' speed I/O to a separate I/O chip.
+The following diagrams of the SoCs are only an approximation to the truth, but show some of the key points.

 The dotted line encloses everything on the SoC.

 (Note that the Pi 4's memory is described as running at `an effective 2000MT/s.
 This is probably because the memory controller is on a 128 bit 500MHz bus, so whilst the memory might be able to make 32 bit transfers at 3200MT/s to the controller, the path out of the controller is equivalent to 2000MT/s at 32 bits.)